Kegode/yolo/explanation.md

-# Explanation
+ #Explanation

-## 1️⃣ Base Images
+ ##1.
+Selection of the foundation picture against which a given container may be built.
-- **Frontend:** Used `node:18-alpine` because it is lightweight, secure, and based on the latest LTS.
+- Frontend: applied `node:18-alpine` due to its lightweight, secure and its base is on the latest LTS.
-- **Backend:** Used `node:18-alpine` because it is lightweight, secure, and based on the latest LTS.
+Backend: The node:18-alpine was the choice since it is the latest LTS-based lightweight and secure image.
-- **MongoDB:** Used official `mongo:6.0` image to ensure stability and community support.
+- MongoDB: Copied official `mongo:6.0` image to take advantage of server-side stability and community.

-## 2️⃣ Dockerfile Directives
+ ##2.
+Dockerfile commands that were used to create and run every container.

-- `WORKDIR` sets the working directory to `/app`.
+The working directory is set to `/app/* immediatly below `test_file` by setting `WORKDIR`.
-- `COPY` copies dependencies to ./app first for better caching.
+COPY copies its dependencies to ./app first because this improves caching.
-- `RUN npm install` installs packages.
+Packages are installed using the command `RUN npm install`.
-- `EXPOSE 5000` exposes backend port.
+The backend port is exposed by `EXPOSE 5000`.
-- `CMD ["npm", "start"]` runs the app.
+The app is run by the command `CMD ["npm", "start"]`.

-## 3️⃣ Docker Compose Networking
+ ##3.
+Docker Compose Networking

-- Used a custom bridge network (`ecommerce-network`) for service-to-service communication.
+Applied a special bridge network (`ecommerce-network`) to perform service-to-service communication.
-- Assigned ports for each service to avoid conflict and allow local testing.
+Specified ports per service in order to not conflict and permit local testing.

-## 4️⃣ Volumes
+ ##4.
+Creation of a volume and use of docker-compose

-- Defined `my-products` volume for data persistence across container restarts.
+Specified `my-products` volume as data persistence even through restarting of containers.

-## 5 Debugging
+ ##5 Debugging

-- Used `docker logs` to view logs.
+viewed logs using `docker logs`.
-- Ran `docker-compose down -v` and `docker-compose up --build` to reset environment.
+Reset environment by `docker-compose down -v` and `docker-compose up --build`.
-- Checked `docker ps` and `docker exec` to verify service health.
+Ran `docker ps` and `docker exec` to make sure the services are healthy.

-## 8️⃣ DockerHub Image
+ ##6.
+Deployed docker image screenshot

 ![Screenshot](frontend.png)
 ![Screenshot](backend.png)